rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 ### Solution #1: The Simple `bytes.Reader` ###

-To begin, you can pump the source reader into a [`bytes.Reader`][bytes] and rewind it with `Seek` as many times as you like:
+If the source reader doesn't have a `Seek` method, then why not make one?
+You can pump the input into a [`bytes.Reader`][bytes] and rewind it as many times as you like:

 {% include widgets/gist.html id="a4236a51b1a3b66d1e08" file="bytesreader.go" %}

-If the data is small enough, this might be the most convenient option; you might even be able to forgo the `bytes.Reader` altogether and work off the byte slice instead.
+If the data is small enough, this might be the most convenient option; you could forgo the `bytes.Reader` altogether and work off the byte slice instead.
 But suppose the file is large, such as a video or RAW photo.
 These behemoths will chew through memory, especially if the service is high-traffic.
 Not to mention, you cannot perform these actions in parallel.

 **Pro's**: Probably the simplest solution.<br/>
 **Con's**: Synchronous and not prudent if you expect many or large files.